Signed in as:

 filler@godaddy.com

-This Service is Currently available at our business in store through:
+This Service is no longer available at our business:

 Advanced Thermography